royaltm/node-murmurhash-native/README.md

 stream.on('readable', () => console.log(stream.read()) );
 ```

-Low-level native incremental module is available at `murmurhash-native/incremental`.
+The low-level native incremental module is available at `murmurhash-native/incremental`.

 Promises